Classical and Bayesian error analysis of the relativistic mean-field model for doubly magic nuclei: Conclusion

 In our next step, by using the optimized Woods-Saxon potential resulting from the present analysis, we will apply nuclear structure codes to give error estimates for the point-coupling models, such as the universal EDF DD-PC1, for a realistic study of finite nuclei.
 Work along this line is in progress, and will be reported elsewhere.

-\acknowledgments This work is financed within the Tenure Track Pilot Programme of the Croatian Science Foundation and the \'Ecole Polytechnique F\'ed\'erale de Lausanne, and the project TTP-2018-07-3554 Exotic Nuclear Structure and Dynamics, with funds from the Croatian-Swiss Research Programme.
+\acknowledgments The work of M.I. is financed within the Tenure Track Pilot Programme of the Croatian Science Foundation and the \'Ecole Polytechnique F\'ed\'erale de Lausanne, and the project TTP-2018-07-3554 Exotic Nuclear Structure and Dynamics, with funds from the Croatian-Swiss Research Programme.